Mori Atlas logo

 Heathcote-Graytown National Park is best known for its protection of Victoria's diminishing box-ironbark forests, an ecosystem that once covered extensive areas of central Victoria but now persists in fragmented remnants.
 The park is particularly recognized for its significance as habitat for the swift parrot, a migratory parrot species that travels from Tasmania to mainland southeastern Australia during breeding season.
 The Rushworth Box-Ironbark Region, in which the park lies, has been identified by BirdLife International as an Important Bird Area precisely because of its concentration of woodland bird species, many of which rely on the intact forest canopy and hollow-bearing trees that the park protects.
 The park also preserves portions of the Great Dividing Range, providing mountainous terrain and scenic viewpoints such as Mount Ida that offer panoramic views across the surrounding pastoral and forest landscape.

-View from Mt Ida lookout
+Sunset view from Mt Ida lookout with rocky foreground and valley

 Heathcote-Graytown National Park history and protected-area timeline